Myostatin: Structure and mechanism of action

 In mature muscle, myostatin inhibits Akt, a kinase that is sufficient to cause muscle hypertrophy, in part through the activation of protein synthesis while stimulating the production of ubiquitin ligases, proteins that regulate muscle protein breakdown.
 However, Akt is not responsible for all of the observed muscle hypertrophic effects, which are mediated by myostatin inhibition.
 Thus myostatin acts in two ways: by inhibiting Akt-induced protein synthesis and stimulating ubiquitin-regulated protein degradation.

 Biological advantage

 Many different mammalian and avian species produce myostatin, indicating that the ability to produce myostatin was positively selected for.
-According to some researchers, this is most likely because muscle building and maintenance are biologically expensive processes that require relatively large amounts of energy and nutrients that may not always be abundant, or that could be more useful somewhere else, such as the brain.
-Having excessive muscle would also negatively affect speed and stamina, as it would require more energy to move at fast speeds for longer periods of time.

 Effects in animals

 Mutations

 Mutations in myostatin do more than just affect the amount of muscle mass an organism can produce; they also have variable effects on other phenotypes for different species.For example, a Belgian Blue bovine with a mutation that inhibits myostatin production will exhibit a dramatic increase in muscle mass but will also lead to dystocia.
 Other species with myostatin deficiency mutation such as humans or Whippet dogs do not get obstructed labor.